Short-term foster care

 - The child is waiting to be adopted

-During a short-term placement, the child’s link worker will carry out an assessment and determine the appropriate care plan for the child, which could mean reunification with their birth family, remaining in a foster home on a long-term basis or perhaps adoption.
-Short-term placement could involve the carer having a high level of contact with the children’s birth family to support the possibility of their reunification home.
-Short term foster parents could also play an important role in introducing children to their new long term fostering or adoptive families.
+During a short term foster care placement, the child’s social worker will carry out an assessment and determine the appropriate care plan for the child, which could mean reunification with their birth family, remaining in a foster home on a long-term basis or perhaps adoption.
+Short term fostering can involve the carer having a high level of contact with the children’s birth family to support the possibility of their reunification home.
+Short term foster parents could also play an important role in introducing children to their new long-term fostering or adoptive families.

 Families who haven’t previously fostered often chose to start their career by offering short-term placements because it can provide foster carers with an opportunity to get used to their new role without the pressure of offering a long-term commitment.
 Every situation is different however and sometimes children placed with a foster family on a short-term basis can then go on to remain there long-term if all parties agree that this in in their best interests.